Snitkin-Lab-Umich/Data-Flow-SOP/README.md

 # Data Flow SOP

-The following are crucial steps as part of the [Snitkin lab](https://thesnitkinlab.com/index.php) Data Flow SOP.
-This project provides tools and workflows for processing Illumina, Nanopore, and hybrid sequencing samples.
-Depending on your dataset type, follow the respective guide for instructions.
+This repository outlines the steps for processing data as part of the [Snitkin Lab](https://thesnitkinlab.com/index.php) Data Flow Standard Operating Procedure (SOP).
+The Data Flow SOP details how to process your samples after they've been sequenced by either the Genomics Core or Plasmidsaurus.
+To begin, select the guide that corresponds to your sample type—Illumina, Nanopore, or hybrid (Illumina + Nanopore).

 ## Available Workflows